fmgolos/TestTask/README.md

 As a result you will get 2 started containers.
 One of them - postgres, other -application

-Service will bw started automatically on http://localhost:8888/.
+Service will be started automatically on http://localhost:8888/.

 To see logs - execute command ↓